Life-threatening emergencies on the river:

 1. Monitor compliance of General Direction 32 (Vessel Registration Requirements) and 34 (Continuous Professional Development) through:

-2. Monitor compliance of General Direction 10.1 (Discharge of Sewage) through a schedule of a minimum of ten vessel/organisational audits per year.
+2. Monitor compliance of General Direction 10.1 (Discharge of Sewage) through a schedule of annual audits.

 3. Ensure all bathymetric surveys at operational berths have been submitted to the Authority as per the requirements of Byelaw 51.
 Where such surveys have not been submitted as required, appropriate action is taken by the Authority to best ensure compliance.